mzeahmed/link-products-to-sendinblue/README.md

 # Woocommerce product to Sendinlue list

-Linked WooCommerce product to a specific Sendinblue list to add customer to that list
+Link a WooCommerce product to a specific Sendinblue list to add the customer to that list

-### For example
+### Example
 - product 'foo' => sendinblue list 'foo'
 - product 'bar' => sendinblue list 'bar'